odoo/odoo/addons/stock/doc/stock.rst

 Packages and lots
 ==================

-Quants (stock) can be put in packages, but also packages in packages as we gave the packages a hierarchical structure similar to the locations.
+Quants (stock) can be put in a package and a package can be put in another package.
+The same hierarchical structure can be used as for locations.
+When pack A is put in pack B, its full name becomes PACK B / PACK A.

 Lots are always linked to a certain product and can be put as being required depending on the incoming/outgoing/full traceability selected on the product.
 If in a picking you do not select a lot, it can take any lot (or even without lot).
 If you select a lot, it has to take it.